 What is Black Tartar?

 Tartar usually tends to glue and bond itself to the outer enamel of your teeth.
-The colour of tartar is usually either white or yellow, but depending upon the foods consumed or other oral health reasons, may at times be brown or black in colour.
+The colour of tartar is usually either white or yellow, but depending upon the foods consumed or other oral health reasons, it may be brown or black.

 - Diets high in sugar

-- Beverages with staining colours such as coffee, dark soft drinks, wine, or other dark drinks
+- Beverages with staining colours, such as coffee, dark soft drinks, wine, or other dark drinks

 - Damage to the tooth’s enamel